openeuler-mirror/compass-ci/doc/user-guide/apply-account.md

 		shdluan@163.com

+	In additional:

+		To use compass-ci, you need to log in to the client environment for compass-ci: account-vm To log in to account-vm, you need a server, which has static IP and was added to the whitelist of compass-ci environment;
+		You need use secret key to log in to the account-vm, support ssh pub key when applying the compass-ci account.

 You'll need an account to submit jobs.
 The account is mainly for tracking your resource consumptions.
 We have limited pool of testboxes, so there have to be some usage control.